 in Beautiful Costa Rica!

 This deal includes a complete arm lift surgery, all doctors fees, pre-op tests, anesthetist fees, pre-op consultation, post-op visits, normal hospital fees, medical supplies and post-op medications.
 There are no surprises.
 No deposit or prepayment is required.
 No down payment necessary!
-Good any time up to 1 year after the deal closes.
+Click on the link below for full details.

 Arm Lift Deal